Food festivals and food events in March 2019

 Our round-up of the best food festivals and events in March 2019, from natural wine fairs in London to pasty championships in Cornwall

 Looking for food festivals to visit in March?
-Here’s our round-up of the best food festivals taking place this month, from a celebration of pasties in Cornwall, to the first ever dal festival in Bristol.
+Here’s our round-up of the best food festivals taking place this month, from a celebration of pasties in Cornwall, to natural wine events in London.
 Check out all of the events, here

 World Pasty Championships

 Join a celebration of all things Cornish at the Eden Project, where amateur and professional bakers are invited to submit their best attempt at the region’s iconic pasty.